Donders-Institute/Radboud-FUS-measurement-kit/README.md

 The hydrophone identifier must match one of the identifiers defined in the  `[Characterization.Equipment]` section under *hydrophones*.
 The `name` parameter is displayed in the GUI.

 #### Step 3: Create a Sensitivity Datasheet
-Create a new datasheet in the `Radboud-FUS-measurement-kit\SonoRover One\software\src\config\hydrophones` folder, using one of the existing files as a template.
+Create a new datasheet in the [SonoRover One\software\src\config\hydrophones](SonoRover%20One/software/src/config/hydrophones) folder, using one of the existing files as a template.
 This file contains the frequency-sensitivity mapping for your hydrophone.

 If sensitivity values are not known, set all values to zero, but note that measurement output values will be incorrect.